getahunabr/getahunabr/README.md

 ⭐ Ensuring reliability through rigorous testing and debugging

-⭐ Leading Agile sprints, refactoring legacy code, and improving processes
+⭐ Leading Agile sprints and improving processes

 I focus on collaborating closely to understand exactly what you need and providing a product that accomplishes your goals and works seamlessly.
 My aim is to deliver both functional and cutting-edge applications that combine technical expertise with creative vision to produce results you will be proud of.